Matrix majorization in large samples: Preliminaries

 for all sufficiently large $n\in\N$.
 Moreover, $x$ and $y$ are {\it catalytically ordered} if there is non-zero $a\in S$ such that

 Now that we have the basic tools of the theory, we state the separation theorems for preordered semirings formally known as \emph{Vergleichsstellens\"atze} in~\cite{Fritz2021a,Fritz2021b}.
-Roughly speaking, separation theorems provide us with criteria for deciding whether two given elements are asymptotically ordered and catalytically ordered.
+Roughly speaking, these separation theorems provide us with criteria for deciding whether two given elements are ordered in large samples or catalytically.
 We present the main theorems in a slightly shorter form with only the results relevant to our present applications.